 Controlling how text messages are sent

-By default, SMS messages over 160 characters are split into multiple messages.
-This might lead to disjointed communication or higher billing.
+By default, SMS messages longer than 160 characters are split into multiple messages.
+Depending on the carrier, this can sometimes create fragmented conversations or increase message usage.

-To improve this, you can enable the option to send long text messages as MMS, so longer texts are sent as a single message with rich formatting (when supported by the carrier).
+To help maintain message readability, you can enable the option to send long text messages as MMS.
+When supported by the carrier, longer messages are delivered as a single message with richer formatting.

 Managing phone numbers on a line

-Compliance met – shows if the number is registered for A2P or other messaging compliance.
+Compliance met - A2P or messaging compliance status

-Line capabilities – indicates if the number can send SMS, make calls, or send faxes.
+Line capabilities - whether the number supports calling, SMS, or fax

-You can add, edit, or remove numbers directly from this page.
+From this section, you can add, transfer, edit, or remove numbers as needed.

 To assign a new number to the line: